-A small golden plate of three klepons or onde onde.
+A small golden plate of three klepon or ondeh ondeh.

 One bite is all it takes for that liquid gula jawa (palm sugar) to burst in your mouth.
-Most locals will tell you: never bite Klepon in half—pop the whole thing in your mouth for the full surprise!
+Most locals will tell you, never bite klepon in half.
+Pop the whole thing in for the full surprise!

-Since most Indonesian desserts use glutinous rice flour, rice flour, and tapioca flour, they’re naturally gluten-free—great news for anyone avoiding wheat.
+Since many Indonesian desserts use glutinous rice flour, rice flour, and tapioca flour rather than wheat flour, they’re naturally gluten-free.
+That makes treats like Klepon a delicious option for anyone looking for wheat-free desserts.

 Why You Will Love This Recipe

-• Naturally gluten-free – Made with glutinous rice flour and tapioca flour, this dessert is safe for those avoiding gluten.
+• Naturally gluten-free – Made with glutinous rice flour and tapioca flour instead of wheat flour, this traditional dessert is naturally gluten-free.

 Recipe Ingredients